UBC-biol525D/UBC-biol525D.github.io/Topic_4/README.md

 Nice.
 While theres some variance in our long-read lengths, its nice to see its actually quite consistent.

 Another thing we might want to know is how much coverage our reads give us for each locus in our genome.
 We are working with a genome size of 10Mb.
-What is the expected estimate of coverage/bp in just the forward reads?
+What is the expected estimate of coverage/bp in our long reads?

 ```bash